|Lore & Practices|

 1. IU Conferences handles all negotiations with hotel, conference registration, etc.

 2. Local arrangements committee may or may not exist.
 If it does, it looks after extra amenities such as a restaurant guide, special sessions or entertainment, receptions, guest speakers, etc.

 A. Executive Committee

-2. Elected from ballot proposed by Nominating Committee.
-Membership should represent a balance of disciplines, gender, race, and geographical location.
+2. The nine elected members of the Executive Committee are chosen from a ballot proposed by the Nominating Committee and should represent a balance of disciplines, gender, race, and geographical locations.

 B. Publications Committee

 1. Six members serving staggered three-year terms (see amendment to Constitution)

 2. Responsible for overseeing publications of Association: currently SOCIAL SCIENCE HISTORY (current contract with Cambridge University Press

 3. Responsible for selecting editors of the Journal and members of President's Book Award Committee.

 4. Consult with Executive Director, President, and Treasurer on new contracts.